misiektoja/spotify_monitor/docs/configuration.md

 A `WEBHOOK_URL` that is unset or still at its `your_webhook_url` placeholder switches webhook alerts off at startup instead of failing at the first alert. `--verbose` reports why.

 This sends an alert when the user becomes active, becomes inactive or when monitoring has a problem.
+A monitoring problem also sends a recovery alert once it clears.
 See [Webhook Notifications](usage.md#webhook-notifications) if you want different alerts.

 Send one test webhook without starting monitoring: